spacelift-io/runner-terraform/README.md

 ## Images

-We publish two images.
-The default has `aws` CLI v2 included, the other has `gcloud`.
+We publish three images.
+The default has `aws` CLI v2 included, the others `gcloud` and `az` respectively.
-This is because `gcloud` is a very large package and we want to keep the image size down.
+This is because `gcloud` and `az` are very large packages and we want to keep the image size down.

 - `spacelift-io/runner-terraform:latest` -> with `aws` CLI
 - `spacelift-io/runner-terraform:gcp-latest` -> with `gcloud` CLI
+- `spacelift-io/runner-terraform:azure-latest` -> with `az` CLI

 ## Branch Model